olagun/leap-myo/README.md

 ### Training and testing the model

-1. Run `train.py` to train a model on the collected data and plot results
+1. Run `train.py` to train a model on the collected data
-2. With your Myo Armband on, predict hand landmarks with `predict.py`
+2. With your Myo Armband on and Leap Motion Controller connected, predict hand landmarks with `predict.py`

 ## Resources